-Issue Mitigation Measures EIS Reference Fire/ explosion Appropriate fire fighting equipment will be installed.
+Issue Mitigation Measures EIS Reference Fire/Explosion Appropriate fire fighting equipment will be installed.
 Project workforce will attend fire training and complete fire and evacuation drills.
 Bushfire emergency procedures will be prepared.
 Potential risks of blasting, including dust, noise, vibration, fly-rock and air blast effects, will be controlled by minimising access to appropriately trained and qualified personnel wearing suitable personal protective equipment and evacuating to a safe distance during blast activities.
 All personnel will be notified in advance of blasting activities being carried out.
-Volume 2, Section 24
+Storage of flammable and explosive materials will be in restricted areas to Australian Standards, with appropriate emergency equipment nearby.
+Each underground mining area will have first response fire fighting equipment with (larger) equipment from the Light Industrial Area (LIA) facilities being ready to respond to an emergency at any of the mines or Project infrastructure.
+Volume 1, Section 24